 While my friend Danny was taking summer classes at a university, his girlfriend worked as a summer staff member in one of the dorms that functioned as a hotel.

-You would be surprised to find out how many colleges and universities that offer some form of temporary/hotel like accommodations.
+You would be surprised to find out how many colleges and universities offer some form of temporary/hotel-like accommodations.
 They are ultra budget friendly and will take you back to your college days.

 Some even include meals in the cafeteria, which is definitely an added bonus.